 Click Play to See This Recipe Come Together

-Gather the ingredients.
-Heat the oven to 450 F.
+Position a rack in the center of the oven and heat to 450 F.

 In a large bowl, stir together the flour, baking powder, and the salt.

-Cut in the shortening using a pastry blender or two knives until the mixture resembles coarse crumbs.
+Cut in the shortening using a pastry cutter or two knives until the mixture resembles coarse crumbs.

 Make a well in the dry mixture and add in the milk all at once.

 Stir together with a fork just until the dough clings together.
-You want it to still be a bit lumpy; this will help your biscuits be perfectly light and flaky and create those delectable and airy layers when baking.
+You want it to still be a bit lumpy; this will help your biscuits be perfectly light and flaky, creating those delectable and airy layers when baking.

-Lightly flour a clean kitchen work surface.
-Gently knead your biscuit dough on the lightly floured surface just a few times to bring the dough together.
+Lightly flour a clean work surface.
+Gently knead your biscuit dough just a few times to bring the dough together.

-Roll out or pat the dough to about a 1/2-inch thickness.
+Roll out or pat the dough to 1/2-inch thickness.

-Space each piece of cut dough out on an ungreased baking sheet.
+Space each piece of cut dough evenly on an ungreased baking sheet.

 Serve warm and enjoy!